Royal New Zealand Air Force: Ranks and uniform

-RNZAF service dress uniform is deep blue in colour with light blue coloured rank worn on the sleeves of the uniform.
-There are many variations of the uniform that RNZAF personnel wear during the course of their duties.
-Since 2010 the shoulder identifier says "ROYAL NEW ZEALAND AIR FORCE", this was to correct a perceived confusion with the uniform of the New Zealand Police, despite many other more obvious differences.
+The service dress uniform is deep blue in colour with light blue coloured rank worn on the sleeves of the uniform.
+There are many variations of the uniform that personnel wear during the course of their duties.
+Since 2010 the shoulder identifier says "ROYAL NEW ZEALAND AIR FORCE"; this was to correct a perceived confusion with the uniform of the New Zealand Police, despite many other more obvious differences.

-Multicam Uniform

-In 2022 the RNZAF selected the Multicam uniform for all ground trades.
+In 2022 the RNZAF selected the multi terrain pattern (NZMTP) uniform for all ground trades.
 The uniform was selected to replace the General Purpose Uniform (GPU) that had been in service since 2015.
 GPU was deemed ineffective for a number of reasons, one that it was not suitable for overseas operations due to having no camouflage pattern, and secondly due to its heat retention in warmer climates.

-Aircrew uniform

-In 2016 as part of the Air Warrior project, RNZAF aircrew began trialling MultiCam uniform to replace the DPM variant they have been using since the late 1980s.
+In 2016 as part of the Air Warrior project, aircrew began trialling MultiCam uniform to replace the DPM variant they have been using since the late 1980s.
 Trials for the uniform will be completed in 2016.
 For all flying duties aircrew wear a Nomex flame retardant green coloured one or two piece flight suit.
 Operations to a desert environment see aircrew wear a sand coloured version of the green uniform.

-Aircrew Flying Badges and Uniform Name Patches
+Aircrew flying badges and uniform name patches

 RNZAF badges closely follow the style inherited from the Royal Air Force, with a badge worn on the left breast.
 A key difference is that pilot's wings bear the letters NZ rather than RAF, and that the single wing of other aircrew still have the letters of the trade they represent.